samapriya/gee_asset_manager_addon/README.md

   -h, --help     show this help message and exit

 Required named arguments.:
-  --tasks TASKS  You can provide tasks as running or ready or all or even a
+  --tasks TASKS  You can provide tasks as running or pending or all or even a
                  single task id
 ```